dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 -  Reward is not the most important in RL.md

 - Even with an appropriate reward function, the control policy will fail without ability to adapt to an uncertain environment.
 - The success of RL algorithm depends on the high quality and dense reward feedback, but specific reward function lacks of generalization
 - related to that, Google Research scientist, Rishabh Agarwal demonstrated Meta Reward  Learning which successfully trained policy from binary reward: success and failure from complex input such as a natural language instruction.  (semantic parsing and maze solving)
-- From the research of Dulac-Arnold
+- From the research of Dulac-Arnold called Challenges of Real-World Reinforcement Learning addresses that  How the state space and the extraction of relevant features significantly impact the learning process.
+Poor representation can lead to inefficiencies or failures in learning, regardless of the reward structure